 Just north of Dubrovnik there are a few little islands known as the Elaphite Islands, and many people rent or hire boats to come and check them out.
 I have actually hired a speedboat for my tour groups a few times and it has been a highlight of the week!

-The island of Koločep has a small ‘blue’ cave – a bit of a natural wonder where there’s a completely covered water cave and the light shining through the clear blue water creates the illusion that the whole cave is glowing blue.
+The island of Koločep has a a beutiful little town, but a highlight for me is a small ‘blue’ cave on the other side of the island.
+It’s bit of a natural wonder where there’s a completely covered water cave and the light shining through the clear blue water creates the illusion that the whole cave is glowing blue.
 This one is one of only a few blue caves in Croatia and the only one that you can actually swim in – you enter it by swimming through a little opening about as high as your head, and then it opens up to the cave.
 It’s not as spectacular as some blue caves in the world but it’s amazing to swim through the luminous blue water!

 Koločep also has what they call the ‘three caves’ which are one big cave, one small one that you can swim back a few meters and stand when the water is right, and another cave that you can swim through little chambers and get out the other side.
 There are also a few crazy cliff jumps here too – attempt all at your own risk though of course!
 The rocks here are all quite smooth and sandy, which is pretty rare in Croatia and fun to explore.